aeonSolutions/PCB-Prototyping-Catalogue/Home-Automation/Smart Home Solar Power Management/readme.md

 ## The problem

-Nowadays, installing solar pjotovoltaic panels on big city buildings is limited to the roof area of the building.
-This means little power genration capabilities for enrgy savings when considering each individual appartment.
+Nowadays, installing solar photovoltaic panels on big city buildings is limited to the roof area of the building.
+This means little power generation capabilities for energy savings when considering each individual apartment.

 <br>

 ### The idea

-The idea of this "Smart Home Solar Power Management" Project is to develop simple components and accessories that enable easy, "for dummies" kind of instaltion of solar photovoltaic cells.
-For that to happen is required instalation of one or two aditional electrical wiring in the appartment's electrical wiring .
-Staring with a 5V DC wiring suitable for most small home appliances such as vacumm cleaners, smartphones, tablets , and any other smart device or thecholoy.
+The idea of this "Smart Home Solar Power Management" Project is to develop simple components and accessories that enable easy, "for dummies" kind of installation of solar photovoltaic cells.
+For that to happen is required installation of one or two additional electrical wiring in the apartment's electrical wiring .
+Staring with a 5V DC wiring suitable for most small home appliances such as vacuum cleaners, smartphones, tablets , and any other smart device or technology.
 And another with 12V DC suited for computers , gaming consoles and OLED TV displays.

-Energy staorage methodology follows a decentalized architecute of instalation, where each individual room or compartment has its own "independent" battery storage up to 40.000mAh.
-All conencted to any Smart Home device i make available here on my Github.
+Energy storage methodology follows a decentralized architecture of installation, where each individual room or compartment has its own "independent" battery storage up to 40.000mAh.
+All connected to any Smart Home device i make available here on my GitHub.

+In regards to the solar panels , these can be assembled in a lego style kind of way.
+Due to the reduced photovoltaic solar cells, can be assmbled into any shapre or area.
+For instance glass door windows and doors.
+For instance in a terrasse or a terrasse exterior wall regardelsss of floor area shape.

 <br>

 ### current status of development

+The current status od development of this project has now the follwing preliminary conclusions:

+- A dressing room with an area of 20-25 m2 and with a glass window where the sun shines onlu in early morning can be powered
+  - by a single photovoltaic 6V DC solar cell for micro LED illumibation usages of up to 5 to 10min a day and at night.
+- A bathroom with an area of 20-25 m2 , indoors no glass widnows , with glossy tile walls , micro LED illumination produces the best light

+Initially i was aiming at an aditional 10 euro a month savings on the utilities bill , however, recent prototypes show that is possible to repurpose any appartment on any big city to become indepentent of the main power grid for the follwing home appliances :

+  - indoor ilumination
+  - small home appliances such as a battery powered vacuum cleaner , manual operated or a robot
+  - Smart devices such as smartphones, tablets or any other smart appliance
+  - OLED TV screens, and laptop computers

 <br>